grisu/gricli/USAGE.md

 To view the environment variables and their values before submission use the command 'print global environment'.
 To view the environment variables after submission use the command 'print job <jobname> environmentVariables'.

-The list of environment variables can be cleared using the 'unset' command.

 Example usage:

     add env MY_VAR MY_VALUE
-    unset env
     print global env
     print job myjob environmentVariables

 For MPI jobs using multiple hosts, the environment variables must be explicitly exported using the -x option in mpirun e.g:

     submit -x MY_VAR /home/me001/my_application arg0 arg1

 ### gdir